paulosjd/aurnapi/readme.md

-A prototype API for serving recent and historical air pollution measurements from sites within an automated monitoring network.
+The application collects and stores recent and historical air pollution measurements from sites within an automated monitoring network.

-The API serves data in JSON format and supports basic HTTP methods and CRUD operations.
-It was built using Flask, Flask-Login, Flask-SQLAlchemy and [Marshmallow](http://marshmallow.readthedocs.io/).
+It serves data in JSON format and supports basic HTTP methods.

+Requirements include Flask, Flask-Login, Flask-SQLAlchemy and [Marshmallow](http://marshmallow.readthedocs.io/).
-Swagger UI documentation is generated from .yml files using [Flasgger](https://github.com/rochacbruno/flasgger) and is available at http://127.0.0.1:5000/docs/
+Swagger UI documentation is generated from .yml files using [Flasgger](https://github.com/rochacbruno/flasgger).

 Getting Started
 ---------------